leafpmpmp/Lyrics-Visualizer/README.md

 ```
 2. Lyrics

-Replace the example lyrics with yours, and follow the quide line:
+Replace the example lyrics with yours, and follow the guide line:

 1. Add a `bar_line` between every bar segment, e.g:
 ```